OneMillionthUsername/RenameToYourProject/README.md

 npm init -y
 npm install express
 ```
+- create your .gitignore and change the readme

-- You can write your own code now
+- write your own code now

 # Done